 where $h$ is the level of the liquid in the evaporator (units of m), $x_B$ is the mole fraction of the solute in the product stream, and $P$ is the pressure of the evaporator (units of Pa).
 These three variables represent the state variables, $\mathbf{x} = [x_B, h, P]^\intercal \in \mathbb{R}^3$.
 Note that the vapour mass density, $\rho$ (units of $\frac{\text{kg}}{\text{m}^3}$) is an explicit state variable in the system of equations.
 However, as pressure is one of the controlled variables, it can be derived from vapor mass density using the ideal gas law as in equation (\ref{eq:evaporator_dynamics}).
-The same holds true for other equation of state variables affecting vapor-liquid equilibrium: the evaporator vapour volume, $V_{\text{vap}}$ (units of $\text{m}^3$) and the evaporator temperature $T$ (units of K).
-Moreover, it should be noted that the temperature and pressure of the evaporator are further related by Antoine's equation as shown in equation (\ref{eq:evaporator_dynamics}).
-As discussed, the controlled variables are all of the state variables, $\mathbf{x}$, which are controlled by the manipulated variables of the the steam temperature, $T_S$ (units of K), the product flow rate, $B$ (units of $\frac{\text{mol}}{\text{s}}$) and the vapour flow rate, $D$ (units of $\frac{\text{mol}}{\text{s}}$) i.e. $\mathbf{u} = [T_S, B, D]^\intercal \in \mathbb{R}^3$.
+The same principle applies to other equation of state variables affecting vapour-liquid equilibrium: the evaporator vapour volume, $V_{\text{vap}}$ (units of $\text{m}^3$) and the evaporator temperature $T$ (units of K).
+The controlled variables are all of the state variables, $\mathbf{x}$, which are controlled by the manipulated variables of the the steam temperature, $T_S$ (units of K), the product flow rate, $B$ (units of $\frac{\text{mol}}{\text{s}}$) and the vapour flow rate, $D$ (units of $\frac{\text{mol}}{\text{s}}$) i.e. $\mathbf{u} = [T_S, B, D]^\intercal \in \mathbb{R}^3$.
 We assume that the disturbance variables are the feed flow rate $F$ (units of $\frac{\text{mol}}{\text{s}}$) and the feed composition, $x_F$.
 The exact characteristics of these disturbance variables will be discussed during the simulation of the dynamics.
-As a final note, $E$ represents the evaporation rate (units of $\frac{\text{mol}}{\text{s}}$) which is derived from an energy balance under the assumption of sensible heat effects being minor compared to latent heat.
-This means that temperature changes due to sensible heating are negligible and depend on the vapour-liquid equilibrium alone.
-All other variables are treated as fixed parameters with their values given in Table \ref{param_table_2}.
+Lastly, $E$ denotes the evaporation rate ($\frac{\text{mol}}{\text{s}}$), derived from an energy balance assuming negligible sensible heat effects compared to latent heat.
+All other variables are considered fixed parameters, as listed in Table \ref{param_table_2}.

 The RTO goal is to find the set-points for the states, $\mathbf{x}$, which maximize the profit of the process subject to operational and safety constraints.
 The RTO profit objective is given below: